 The computational components identified above are summarised in Table 1.
-This also gives the average contribution to solution time for the LP test set used in Section 5.
+This also gives the average contribution to solution time for the LP test set used in Sect.
+5.

 There is immediate scope for data parallelisation within CHUZR, SPMV, CHUZC and most of the update operations since they require independent operations for each (nonzero) component of a vector.
 Exploiting such parallelisation in SPMV and CHUZC has been reported by Bixby and Martin [1] who achieve speedup on a small group of LP problems with relatively expensive SPMV operations.
 The scope for task parallelism by overlapping FTRAN and FTRAN-DSE was considered by Bixby and Martin but rejected as being disadvantageous computationally.
+Another notable development extending the ideas of Bixby and Martin [1] is Aboca, which was introduced by Forrest at a conference in 2012 [4].
+Other than making the source code available [5], the authors believe that there is no published reference to this work.